SubrataSarkar32/Flask-Manga-Reader/README.md

 ### Instructions

-1. Move files from Flask-Manga-Reader into your manga directory
+1. Move files to Flask-Manga-Reader from your manga directory
 ```
 -| Flask-Manga-Reader
  |-- assets